-1. Promote the Commercialization of products designed and developed through the Science of Nanotechnology.
+- Promoting the Commercialization of Products designed and developed through the Science of Nanotechnology.

-3. Inform membership with regard to EHS regulation from Federal (EPA and FDA) and State Governments.
-Monitor proposed legislation from Federal and State government.
+- Informing membership with regard to EHS regulation from Federal (EPA and FDA) and State Governments to monitor proposed legislation from Federal and State government.